oisdk/site/posts/2015-08-03-monty-hall.markdown

 ---
 title: Monty Hall
+tags: Haskell, Swift
+description: Probability in Swift and Haskell
 ---

 The Monty Hall problem is a great example of how counter-intuitive probability can sometimes be.
 It goes something like this: say you're on a gameshow, with the chance to win a car.
 You're shown three doors, and the car is behind one, goats behind the other two.
 You pick a door, say the leftmost, but then the host of the gameshow stops you before it's opened.
 He opens one of the two doors you didn't pick, revealing a goat.
 He then asks you if you'd like to change your decision.
 So?
 Do you?